melaxon/Kozeta_Currency/README.md

 Magento 2.0 Module "Any Currency"
 ====================

+Current version: 1.0.4 - bugfix: Incorrect currency names were listed in "Allowed currencies" (Backend - Configuration menu) - fixed.
+Minor improvements and code refactoring.

-Current version: 1.0.3 - bugfix: if USD is not base currency some services fail to import rates - fixed
+1.0.3 - bugfix: if USD is not base currency some services fail to import rates - fixed.
+New services for exchange rate import added.
+Other minor improvements.

 1.0.2 - initial release